 You might want to read how one of our students from a non-IT background made it to ISB with a 670 on the GMAT.

-Okay so with that said, you have enough stuff to think about your own GMAT scores for ISB.
+Okay, so with that said, you have enough to think about your own GMAT scores for ISB.

-If yes, then let me know in the comments below.
+If yes, let us know in the comments below.

 Get your Profile Evaluated!